wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/e!Cockpit programs/export/readme.md

 ### Setup

 Library Manager (and libraries) and Symbol Configuration must be added manually.

-1. Add a Library Manager and add the following libraries:
-    -
+As well as the visualization profile.
+This is covered in the readme in the above directory.